 DHCS is working to correct this error and anticipates completing corrective actions by late May 2025.
+DHCS corrected this error and published the corrected Medi-Cal FFS schedule in late April with an effective date of May 1, 2025.
 DHCS strongly encouraged impacted MCPs to provide flexibility to contracted CBAS providers to ensure quality of care to members, including, but not limited, allowing providers to retain the overpayment revenue.

 CalOptima Health uses the published CBAS FFS rates to reimburse contracted CBAS providers.
-Staff has estimated that once the corrected CBAS FFS rate schedule is published in late May 2025, there will be a total overpayment to CBAS providers of \$5.0 million for the specified procedure codes over the ten-month period of August 1, 2024, through May 31, 2025.
+Staff has estimated that once the corrected CBAS FFS rate schedule is published in late May 2025, there will be is a total overpayment to CBAS providers of \$5.0 4.5 million for the specified procedure codes over the ten nine-month period of August 1, 2024, through May 31, 2025 April 30, 2025.
 Staff requests the Board of Directors approval to waive the recovery of the overpayments made to CBAS providers.

-In accordance with existing fee schedule policy, staff will implement the corrected CBAS rates removing the erroneous increases made by DHCS once the updates are made by DHCS to the Medi-Cal FFS schedule.
+In accordance with existing fee schedule policy, staff will implemented the corrected CBAS rates removing the erroneous increases made by DHCS in accordance with the corrected Medi-Cal FFS schedule. once the updates are made by DHCS to the Medi-Cal FFS schedule.
 There are no additional amendments needed to CBAS provider contracts.

-Staff estimates the total amount of overpayment over the projected ten-month period is \$5.0 million.
-The recommended action to waive the recovery of overpayments made to CBAS providers related to a DHCS rate adjustment error will have no additional impact on CalOptima Health's current fiscal year financial statements.
+Staff estimates the total amount of overpayment over the projected ten nine-month period is $5.0 \underline{4.5}$ million.
+The recommended action to waive the recovery of overpayments made to CBAS providers